vladstojna/energy-profiler/README.md

 * Sections/functions which require inter-thread communication during their execution.
   This is only the case when `<allow_concurrency/>` is omitted in the configuration file.
-* Functions which have been inlined by the compiler.
+* Nested evaluated sections: one or more sections to be profiled inside another section to be profiled.
-* Functions whose return instructions have been optimised out.
+* Functions which have been inlined non-contiguously by the compiler into multiple contiguous ranges and interleaved with other code.

 ## Additional Information